Vis4Sense/student-projects/2024-2025/Ningbo Wei/UML/testingPlan.md

 ## 1. User task
 - ask 4 users to do two different tasks in traveling
 - 2 user need to finish the task under the help of tool, while the other two no.
-- Task A is planing a two days trip to Amsterdam in Netherlands, while B is Brussels in Belgium.
+- Task is planing a two days trip to Zwolle or Delft in Netherlands .
-    - reason: Comparing to London or Manchester, these two cities in Netherlands and Belgium are more strange to most of potential participants.
+    - reason: Comparing to London or Manchester, these two cities in Netherlands are more strange to most of potential participants.
 Better to achieve "sence making".
+    - participant need to arrage transporation(start from Amsterdam), an restrant for dinner, a hotel and at least three places to visit.
+    - maxium time is 25 mins
 - recorde participants' behaviour and their time spend on this task.
 ## 2. User questionnaire
 - Do you think this extention help you finish this task/is it useful?
 Why?